- Q: What is Bici Crítica madrileña?

 - A: In Plaza de Cibeles, by the Post Office building, every last Thursday of the month at 20:00h (give or take 30 minutes).
 We say hello, inform the rest of the route and set out.
-Sometimes we stay after the ride in order to talk about the ride itself or bikes in general.
+Sometimes we hang out after the ride in order to talk about the ride itself or bikes in general.

 - Q: What's the route?

 - A: The route varies each time, but it always starts with a ride to Neptuno or Atocha and then back to Cibeles again.
 If there's time, we ride around Plaza de Cibeles.
-It's usually a 5 kilometres ride and it takes about an hour to finish it, but everyone is free to join or part whenever he/she wants.
+It's usually a 5 kilometres ride and it takes about an hour to finish it, but everyone is free to join or leave whenever he/she wants.

 - Ordinarily, the route is decided on the eve of ride in the distribution list.
 Anyone can suggest a specific itinerary, which should have some significance (potential bike routes, dangerous areas for riders, reaching an area where urban biking is encouraged...).